TheAio/CC-AIOS-LTE/README.md

-# AIOSLTE
+# CC-AIOS-LTE
-CC-AIOSLTE or ComputerCraft Aios Os Long Term Evolution is a desktop enviorment for the computercraft mod
+CC-AIOS-LTE or ComputerCraft Aios Os Long Term Evolution is a desktop enviorment for the computercraft mod